christopherdebeer/ColourLang/README.md

 This page is just a rough experiment with the concept of colour as language after reading a blog post at [Aesthetics of Joy](http://aestheticsofjoy.com/2011/04/a-color-language/), where Ingrid looked at the work of Kyo Myoung Kim (I couldnt find a difinitive URL to link to).
 She spoke wonderfully about what such a language would look like, how it would function, and what it would mean to those that used it.

 >"A reader would not actually need to understand the language to feel some of the meaning.
-Like spoken language, where we understand much from inflection, even in languages we’ve never heard before.
+Like spoken language, where we understand much from inflection, even in languages we've never heard before.
 One could flip through a book in this color language and feel the arc of the story, understanding the emotional narrative if not the descriptive one.

 >This language also would mean the same speech might look different when uttered by a different speaker.
-I’m imagining a poem written in this language, transcribed as read by three different readers.
+I'm imagining a poem written in this language, transcribed as read by three different readers.
 How different these would look, but still comparable, because all the hues would be the same.
 Or imagine a small book, with a series of poems as read by two readers, the two variations facing each other across the pages."
 [Ingrid of Aesthetics of Joy](http://aestheticsofjoy.com/2011/04/a-color-language/)

 # The system